adairjuneo/finebank-api/README.md

 - [x] The user can not be able to register with duplicate email;
 - [ ] The user can not be able to request two passwords recoveries at same time;
 - [x] The user can not be able to create payment methods with same description;
+- [ ] The user can be able to change your personal informations in app.
+- [ ] 🟡 The user can be able to change your profile picture.

 - [ ] The user can be able to ...;
 - [ ] The entity can not be able to ...;